- Differentiate between “phenotypic expression” and “gene expression”

 - Quantitative traits: where the trait has a continuous phenotype controlled by additive alleles at multiple genes.
 This means that the trait is not controlled by just one gene with several alleles, but MULTIPLE genes (polygenic inheritance), each of which can have multiple alleles.
 An example is human height: we have differences in height down to fractions of an inch, rather than being either 4 ft, 5 ft, or 6ft tall.
 Each height allele at each gene controlling height contributes a ‘unit’ of height which is additive.
 Quantitative traits are in contrast to discrete traits where the trait has only a few possible phenotypes which fall into discrete classes (ie, peas are either round or wrinkly, and there are no in-between phenotypes).

-- Multiple allelism: where a particular gene has more than two alleles.
+- Multiple allelism: where a particular gene has more than two alleles circulating in the population.
 An example is human blood type (described above) where the single gene controlling blood type can be have an A, B, or O allele.

 This video describes the difference between polygenic traits and multiple allelism: